 If you don’t like spending hours searching for an available parking space, then you shouldn’t choose Opatija for your summer holidays in Croatia.
 Unlike other tourist destinations in Croatia, the town simply doesn’t have enough parking spaces to fulfill summer demand.
-To find a parking spot, especially one close to your hotel, is a real hustle.
+To find a parking spot, especially one close to your hotel, is a real hustle and often a mission impossible.

 If you like swimming and you think summer holidays are all about enjoying the sea, then you shouldn’t choose Opatija for your summer holidays in Croatia.
 Beaches are terrible, most of them just concrete platforms and the sea is very deep and thus cold right from the coast.